Sepsis and Prevention: Vaccinations

 Recommended vaccines

-The Centers for Disease Control (CDC) maintains a recommended vaccine schedule for children and teens.
+The Centers for Disease Control (CDC) maintains a recommended vaccine schedule for you and your family.
+You can also review the World Health Organization (WHO) and the European Center for Disease Prevention (ECDP) recommendations as well.
 Following the recommended schedules gives your children the best chances at reducing their risk of developing these largely preventable illnesses and associated complications that could occur.

 Adults who haven’t received the recommended vaccines as children can still receive vaccinations against the diseases.
 Other recommended vaccines include those that prevent pneumonia, shingles, influenza, and COVID-19.